GreanBeetle/redux-saga/README.md

 Simple project focused on solely on learning Redux Saga

-### Create Redux Store
+### Create, Connect to Redux Store

-See src/index
+See src/index to store

-TO-DO: add link to src/index?
+See src/components/app for connecting to the store

+Note that because I use function components and hooks instead of legacy class components and lifecycle methods (the tutorial uses class components), we do not gain access to global redux state via connect(), mapStateToProps, mapDispatch, etc. useSelector and useDispatch are the tools of choice instead.

 ### Generator Functions

 See src/components/app

-### Sagas, Creating
+### Sagas, Creating and Connecting to Redux

-See src/sagas/users
+See src/sagas/users for Creating

 As a rule of thumb, the file structure and file naming within the sagas folder should mirror the actions folder.
 So, if actions contains the files foo.js, bar,.js, baz.js, so too should the sagas folder have foo.js, bar.js, and baz.js.

+See src/index for Connecting the Sagas to Redux

 ### Sagas, "takeEvery"